crowdfavorite-mirrors/instagram-feed/README.txt

 * **followtext** - The text used for the button - Example: `[instagram-feed followtext="Follow me"]`

 For more shortcode options, check out the [Pro version](http://smashballoon.com/instagram-feed/ 'Instagram Feed Pro').

+For more FAQs related to the Instagram Feed plugin please visit the [FAQ section](https://smashballoon.com/instagram-feed/support/faq/ 'Instagram Feed plugin FAQs') on our website.

 == Screenshots ==